raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

             * Success - run the firmware
             * Failure - continue
    * else if boot-mode == `RPIBOOT` then
-      * Attempt to load firmware using USB device mode from the USB OTG port- see [usbboot](https://github.com/raspberrypi/usbboot).
+      * Attempt to load firmware using USB device mode from the USB OTG port - see [usbboot](https://github.com/raspberrypi/usbboot).
 There is no timeout for `RPIBOOT` mode.

 ## Bootloader updates
 The bootloader may also be updated before the firmware is started if a `pieeprom.upd` file is found.
 Please see the [bootloader eeprom](../booteeprom.md) page for more information about bootloader updates.